If you are a short term guest, staying less than 30 nights, 100% of payment will be taken at the time you make your reservation.

 Written cancellations less than thirty (30) days prior to the original scheduled check-in date will incur a cancellation fee equal to 25% of the original reservation total value.

-Written cancellations made within seventy-two (72) hours of the original scheduled check-in date are not eligible for refund and Individual is financially responsible for 100% of the original reservation total value.
+Written cancellations made within seventy-two (72) hours of the original scheduled check-in date, including early departures, are not eligible for refund and Individual is financially responsible for 100% of the original reservation total value.

 Down payments made by Individual will be applied to cancellation fees.